nbrl/advocate-things-js-sdk/README.md

 testing.

 ### Building
-In order to build the JS file use the following:
+In order to build the JS file use [gulp](http://gulpjs.com/) as follows:

 ```
 $ gulp build